Why Everest Gokyo Ri is a better trek than Everest Base Camp

 Delhi → Kathmandu → Lukla

+Fly in to Kathmandu.
+There are daily flights to Lukla from Kathmandu.
+Flights into Lukla are weather dependent.
 A cloud covering a mountain ridge can shut down the entire airport!
 Which is why it is important you book the first flight out Kathmandu and factor in buffer days in the itinerary.
-Book from Yeti Airlines.
+Book from Yeti Airlines or Tara Airlines.

 Take a flight to Bagdogra in West Bengal.
-It is small, military airport near Siliguri.
-From Bagdogra, head to Paani Tanki where you can cross the border to Kakkarbhita in Nepal.
-From Kakkarbhita, take an evening bus (Rs 1200 for Non A/C and Rs 1600 for A/C) to Kathmandu.
-Kathmandu is 12-14 hour journey from here.
+It is a small, military airport near Siliguri.
+From Bagdogra, head to Paani Tanki.
+You can cross the border here to reach Kakkarbhita in Nepal.
+From Kakkarbhita, take an evening bus (Rs.1,200 for Non A/C and Rs.1,600 for A/C) to Kathmandu.
+Kathmandu is a 12-14 hour journey from here.
 Take a flight to Lukla from Kathmandu.

 Bagdogra → Kakkarbhita→ Kathmandu→ Lukla